WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Introduction

 Wireless technologies provide an opportunity for contactless sensing of motion and, by not using cameras, offer a more private experience for patients.
 Wireless respiratory rate monitoring is an active area of research with advancements utilising acoustics\cite{ref:acoustic_one, ref:acoustic_two}, Radio Frequency Identification (RFID)\cite{ref:rfid_one, ref:rfid_two}, radar \cite{ref:radar_one, ref:deep_breath}, and commodity Wi-Fi \cite{ref:wifi_one, ref:wifi_two}.
 Except for Wi-Fi, all of these methods require specialised equipment such as microphones, RFID tags, or costly radar systems.
 This makes Wi-Fi-based approaches stand out thanks to the low cost and proliferation of Wi-Fi systems in homes and public spaces.

-Existing Wi-Fi-based methods for estimating respiratory rate and waveforms, however, have their shortcomings.
 Direct respiratory rate estimation continues to struggle in environments with a low signal-to-noise ratio and does not provide medical practitioners with a respiratory waveform for diagnostic purposes \cite{ref:smars, ref:tr_breath}.
 Methods that compute the waveform directly are generally more sensitive to noise.
 They also employ decomposition techniques that require an additional, usually heuristic-based, method to extract the breath signal from the set of decomposed signals \cite{ref:pos_free_breath}.
 Furthermore, since there is a severe lack of datasets or simulation methods in this area of research, different sources of data are being used, making it challenging to compare the performance of different methods.